Yvand/terraform-azurerm-sharepoint/README.md

   - `2019`: Uses an image built and maintained by SharePoint Engineering, with SharePoint 2019 bits installed.
   - `2016`: Uses an image built and maintained by SharePoint Engineering, with SharePoint 2016 bits installed.
   - `2013`: Uses an image built and maintained by SharePoint Engineering, with SharePoint 2013 bits installed.
-- Variables `admin_password` and `service_accounts_password` require a [strong password](https://learn.microsoft.com/azure/virtual-machines/windows/faq#what-are-the-password-requirements-when-creating-a-vm-), but they can be left empty to use an auto-generated password that will be recorded in state file.
+- Variables `admin_password` and `service_accounts_password` require a [strong password](https://learn.microsoft.com/azure/virtual-machines/windows/faq#what-are-the-password-requirements-when-creating-a-vm-), or they can be left empty to use an auto-generated password that will be recorded in the state file.
 - Variables `addPublicIPAddress` and `rdp_traffic_allowed`: See [this section](#remote-access-and-security) for detailed information.
 - Variable `number_additional_frontend` lets you add up to 4 additional SharePoint servers to the farm with the [MinRole Front-end](https://learn.microsoft.com/en-us/sharepoint/install/planning-for-a-minrole-server-deployment-in-sharepoint-server) (except on SharePoint 2013, which does not support MinRole).
 - Variable `enable_hybrid_benefit_server_licenses` allows you to enable Azure Hybrid Benefit to use your on-premises Windows Server licenses and reduce cost, if you are eligible.
 See [this page](https://docs.microsoft.com/azure/virtual-machines/windows/hybrid-use-benefit-licensing) for more information..